O'Callaghan, Sean (K)

 Welcome, humans!

 I'm Sean O'Callaghan.
-This will be my 7th year as a teacher and I'm lucky to say that I've been a Northwood Owl for as long as I've been a teacher.
-This is the first year I'm choosing to resist the urge to refer to myself as a novice teacher.
+This will be my 8th year as a teacher and I'm lucky to say that I've been a Northwood Owl for as long as I've been a teacher.

 I have two children.
-Rainier is seven and Maple is nineteen.
+Rainier is eight and Maple is twenty.
 When Maple came into my life, she evolved me and healed me in ways I never saw coming, and Rainier is knocking the rust off that imperceptibly and slowly accreted over time.
-Having a seven year old at fifty one years old feels a bit like I am raising my own grandson - Ha!
+Having an eight year old at fifty feels a bit like I am raising my own grandson - Ha!

-The three animals in my home are two Irish Wolfhounds, Leonard Cohen and Joni Mitchel, and a cat called, Marta.
+The three animals in my home are two Irish Wolfhounds, Leonard Cohen, Joni Mitchel, and a cat called, Marta.

-I like to run far, mostly in the mountains and in the deserts of the Southwest.
+I like to run far, mostly in the mountains around here and in the deserts of the Southwest.
 I've completed multiple ultra marathon runs of distances up to 135 miles.
-This summer I've made the reckless decision to attempt the Fat Dog 120 in Canada.
+This summer I've made the reckless decision to attempt the Cascade Crest 100 Mile Endurance Run.

 Running around our brutal and beautiful mountains here in the Pacific Northwest is my favorite physical activity, and when I'm lazy, listening to records and watching films (and by watching films I mostly mean rewatching old boring, pretentious, cherished arty cinema gems) are my chosen activities.